Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Covariate Shift Setting

 One main difficulty for the proof is that the entries of $Z^{(1)} U\Lambda$ and ${Z^{(2)}V}$ are not independent.
-However, if the entries of $Z^{(1)}$ and $Z^{(2)}$ are i.i.d.
-Gaussian, then by the rotational invariance of multivariate Gaussian distribution, we have that \be Z^{(1)} U\Lambda \stackrel{d}{=} Z^{(1)} \Lambda, \quad Z^{(2)} V \stackrel{d}{=} Z^{(2)} .\ee In this case, the problem is reduced to proving the local laws for $G(z)$ with $U=\id_{p\times p}$ and $V=\id_{p\times p}$, such that the entries of $ Z^{(1)} \Lambda $ and ${Z^{(2)}}$ are independent.
-In this case, we use the standard resolvent method in e.g., \citet{isotropic,PY,yang2019spiked} to prove the following proposition.
-Note that if the entries of $ Z^{(1)}$ and $ Z^{(2)}$ are i.i.d.
-Gaussian, then $ Z^{(1)}$ and $ Z^{(2)}$ have bounded support $Q=1$ by Remark \ref{rem_stoch_add}.
+However, if the entries of $Z^{(1)}$ and $Z^{(2)}$ are i.i.d.~Gaussian, then by the rotational invariance of the multivariate Gaussian distribution, we have that

+In this case, the problem is reduced to proving the local laws for $G(z)$ with $U=\id_{p\times p}$ and $V=\id_{p\times p}$, such that the entries of $ Z^{(1)} \Lambda $ and ${Z^{(2)}}$ are independent.
+In this case, we use the standard resolvent method, as in e.g., \citet{isotropic}, to prove the following proposition.
+Note that if the entries of $ Z^{(1)}$ and $ Z^{(2)}$ are i.i.d.~Gaussian, then $ Z^{(1)}$ and $ Z^{(2)}$ have bounded support $Q=1$ by Remark \ref{rem_stoch_add}.

-\begin{proposition} Under the setting of Theorem \ref{LEM_SMALL}, assume further that the entries of $ Z^{(1)}$ and $ Z^{(2)}$ are i.i.d.
-Gaussian random variables, and $U=V=\id_{p\times p}$.
-Then the estimates \eqref{aver_in}, \eqref{aver_in1} and \eqref{aniso_law} hold with $Q= 1$. \end{proposition}
+\begin{proposition} Under the setting of Theorem \ref{LEM_SMALL}, assume further that the entries of $ Z^{(1)}$ and $ Z^{(2)}$ are i.i.d.~Gaussian random variables, and $U=V=\id_{p\times p}$.
+Then, the estimates \eqref{aver_in}, \eqref{aver_in1}, and \eqref{aniso_law} hold with $Q= 1$. \end{proposition}